Simplifying Connected Props with Redux and TypeScript

 Type 'Matching<ConnectedProps & { loadData: () => void; }, Props>' is not assignable to type 'DispatchProps'.
 The types returned by 'loadData(...)' are incompatible between these types.
 Type 'void' is not assignable to type 'ThunkAction<void, AppState, undefined, { payload: any; type: string; }>'.

-That's where ConnectedProps helper type becomes useful.
-It allows inferring connected types from mapStateToProps and mapDispatchToProps, plus it will correctly resolve the types for thunks.
-To start, let's move mapStateToProps and mapDispatchToProps to the top of the file and strip them from all the generic type declarations, as they won't be necessary anymore.
+This is where the ConnectedProps helper type comes in handy.
+It allows us to infer connected types from mapStateToProps and mapDispatchToProps, and correctly resolves types for thunks.
+To use ConnectedProps, let's move mapStateToProps and mapDispatchToProps to the top of the file and strip them of all the generic type declarations.
+We also remove the ConnectedProps and DispatchProps interfaces we defined earlier, as they won't be necessary anymore.

 tsx